SivaKumar32521/TO-DO-APP/README.md

 ## Features

-- To do list, Ongoing list and Completed list is available (To see what are the task need to be done, ongoing task and completed task).
+- To do list, Ongoing list and Completed list is available (To see what are the task needs to be done, ongoing task and completed task).
 - #### In to do list
   - Click 🚀 button available in the to do list to shift that task in to the ongoing list.
   - Don't want the task in the to do list (Just delete it by double clicking it).